dekorateio/dekorate/examples/readme.md

-# Ap4k Examples
+# Dekorate Examples

-A collection of examples used for showcasing and testing`ap4k`.
+A collection of examples used for showcasing and testing`dekorate`.

 # Kubernetes Examples